Gapp, J.

 Introduction:

-J. GAPP was a freehand cutter and the first profilist to work on Brighton's recently constructed 'Chain Pier'.
+J. GAPP (dates N/K) was a freehand cutter and the first profilist to work on Brighton's recently constructed 'Chain Pier'.
 A dated silhouette places him there in May 1827 and a newspaper report, recently sourced, proves him still active on the pier in April 1838.
 Best known for full-length profiles, his draughtsmanshp can be wayward but his work is distinctive and attractive and often appears on the market.

 Doubtless, as sold unframed, many more being ideal for placing in scrapbooks or journals were subsequently lost to posterity.
 Gapp himself mentions a "...variety of interesting subjects for ladies' scrapbooks" on his trade labels.